bohbra/java-nzb/README.md

-Java NZB
+JavaNZB
 ---------------

-Java NZB is java program that fetches NZB files from Newzbin whenever a new episode for a show is aired according to www.tvrage.com, and drops them into a queue directory for download.
+JavaNZB is java program that fetches NZB files from Newzbin whenever a new episode for a show is aired according to www.tvrage.com, and drops them into a queue directory for download.